mackenziekbrooks/dci101-w24/docs/grading.md

 This is a lot to get used to at first, so please ask any questions you have early in the semester.
 We will do a midterm check-in so you have a good understanding of where you are.

+If you'd like to learn more, here's a [resource from UN-Lincoln](https://teaching.unl.edu/resources/grading-feedback/specifications-grading/).

 ### Tokens

 You're not expected to be perfect at every assignment!
 To help you recover from any incomplete assignments, you will be assigned **three tokens**.
-Using a token will give you one week to revise and resubmit an assignment to receive credit.
-To use a token, you will submit an entry in Canvas declaring which assignment you're revising.
+Using a token will give you *one week* to revise and resubmit an assignment to receive credit.
+To use a token, you must submit an entry in Canvas declaring which assignment you're revising.
+Then you must re-submit your revised work for the appropriate assignment in Canvas.
 I'll award a point in Canvas for each token you use, but these points are not factored into your final grade.
-Using a token does not guarantee that you will receive a complete on the resubmission, but hopefully with my feedback you can get there.
+Using a token does not guarantee that you will receive a complete on the re-submission, but hopefully with my feedback you can get there.

 ### Grading Scale